Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: Conclusions

 We have also conducted a first qualitative comparison of the 1D flux power spectrum measurements at $z=5-5.4$ made by \citep{Viel:2013a} with our simulation ensemble.
 Taking Planck constraints on reionization at face value, we have shown that models with a fiducial heat input during $\HI$ reionization consistent with standard galaxy-driven reionization models are sufficient to explain the observations.
 We work on a more complete analysis of this in the near future, with a larger simulation grid, marginalizing out all the different relevant parameters, including the mean flux, and improving upon the reionization modeling.

-We have also presented a feasibility study of doing a similar measurement at $z=6$ creating mock observations that assumed a realistic sample of quasars at this redshift both in terms of sample size and $S\slash N$.
+We have also presented a feasibility study of performing a similar measurement at $z=6$ creating mock observations that assumed a realistic sample of quasars at this redshift both in terms of sample size and $S\slash N$.
 We found that combining 10 quasars should be enough to distinguish between different thermal histories of the IGM.
-Our results indicates that quasar spectra at high redshift can not only be useful to constrain when reionization happened via the study of \lyalpha{} opacity measurements \citep[e.g.][]{Fan:2006,Becker:2015}, but also to understand the thermal history of the Universe.
-This is the small-scale structure measured from high-resolution spectra can be used to understand the thermal history of the Universe, further constraining the timing and heat injection by reionization.
+Our results indicate that quasar spectra at high redshift can not only be useful to constrain when reionization happened via the study of \lyalpha{} opacity measurements \citep[e.g.][]{Fan:2006,Becker:2015}, but also to understand the thermal history of the universe.
+This is the small-scale structure measured from high-resolution spectra can be used to understand the thermal history of the universe, further constraining the timing and heat injection by reionization.
 Taking into account that there are only a few direct observational probes of reionization currently available, we think that it is important to push in this direction in the near future.

-In this regard pushing these measurements at this and higher redshifts ($z\sim6$) will be crucial to improve the power of the \lyalpha{} forest to constrain $\HI$ reionization.
-The new recent fivefold increase in the number of bright quasars at $z>5$ from deep wide-field optical/IR surveys like CFHQS \citep{Willott:2010}, dark energy survey \citep[DES,][]{Reed:2015}, ESO public surveys \citep[VST/KiDS and VISTA/VIKING][]{Venemans:2015b}, and Pan-STARRS1 \citep{Banados:2014,Venemans:2015a}.
-Currently, the total number $z > 5.5$ quasars available for study is $\sim173$, so if all could be used to study the cutoff of the lyalpha{} forest power spectrum will reduce the errors by a factor of $\sim 4$ compared with current measurements.
-Therefore this demands to start focusing now on improving the theory to exploit this increased precision.
-While modeling the 1D flux power spectrum with hydrodynamical simulations at sufficiently high accuracy is an incredible computational challenge, the advent of high performance computing power and high scalability of Nyx has allowed us to significantly improve the accuracy of our predictions in recent years.
+In this regard, pushing these measurements at this and higher redshifts ($z\sim6$) will be crucial to improve the power of the \lyalpha{} forest to constrain $\HI$ reionization.
+The new recent fivefold increase in the number of bright quasars at $z>5$ is obtained from deep wide-field optical/IR surveys like CFHQS \citep{Willott:2010}, dark energy survey \citep[DES,][]{Reed:2015}, ESO public surveys \citep[VST/KiDS and VISTA/VIKING][]{Venemans:2015b}, and Pan-STARRS1 \citep{Banados:2014,Venemans:2015a}.
+Currently, the total number $z > 5.5$ quasars available for study is $\sim173$, so if all could be used to study the cutoff of the \lyalpha{} forest power spectrum would reduce the errors by a factor of $\sim 4$ compared with current measurements.
+Moreover, large datasets of medium- and high-resolution \lyalpha{} spectra are already available at lower redshifts \citep[$z\lesssim4$, e.g.][]{OMeara:2015,Irsic:2017} that combined with the large redshift data can provide a more comprehensive constraint of reionization.
+Therefore this requires starting to focus now on improving the theory to exploit this increased precision.
+While modeling the 1D flux power spectrum with hydrodynamical simulations at sufficiently high accuracy is an incredible computational challenge, the advent of high-performance computing power and the high scalability of Nyx has allowed us to significantly improve the accuracy of our predictions in recent years.